What is Natural Language Processing (NLP)?

 What are some NLP use cases?

-NLP is already used in many everyday applications like autocorrect, predictive typing, chatbots, translation apps, and voice assistants like Siri or Alexa.
+NLP is already used in many everyday applications like autocorrect, predictive typing, customer support bots, translation apps, voice assistants like Siri or Alexa, and most recently and famously, chatbots like ChatGPT.
 NLP is also used by HR professionals to sort through applications and resumes, by email filtering technology to determine what messages are spam, promotional or important, and by publishing companies for more accurate news and content aggregation.

 NLP chatbots for customer service

-One segment of the market that has exploded in recent years is conversational AI and NLP-powered chatbots and virtual agents for customer support.
+One segment of the market that has exploded recently is generative and conversational AI-powered chatbots and virtual agents for customer support.
 This is because customer service inherently has a lot of repetitive inquiries that NLP bots can understand and often completely resolve without human intervention.

-The statistics on NLP and AI in customer service tell a persuasive story:
+The statistics on NLP and AI in customer support tell a persuasive story:

-As an NLP and AI-powered virtual agent platform, we here at Ultimate have also seen a dramatic increase in customer support teams adopting our product.
-Customer service leaders clearly see the value of allowing NLP bots and virtual agents to take over repetitive and time consuming tasks so they can easily scale their customer service operations and their human agents can concentrate on more complex cases.
+As an NLP and AI-powered customer support automation platform, we here at Ultimate have also seen a dramatic increase in customer support teams adopting our product.
+Customer service leaders clearly see the value of allowing NLP bots to take over repetitive and time consuming tasks so they can easily scale their customer service operations, allowing their human agents can concentrate on the more complex cases.